ga-wdi-lessons/build-tools/readme.md

 <details>
 <summary>
-What is complied code and what is used for?</summary>
+Q. What is complied code and what is used for?</summary>
 <br>

 ```